ch570512/Qlockwork/Readme.txt

 Press "Mode" to jump to the next mode.
 Press "Time" to always jump back to the time.

-*** Modes: *******************************************************************
+*** Pages: *******************************************************************

 Time:                               The default mode of the clock.
 Shows the actual time. :)
 Display AM/PM:                      Indicates whether it is AM or PM.
 Seconds:                            Shows the seconds.
 Weekday:                            Shows the weekday in local language.
 Date:                               Shows day and month.
 Moonphase:                          Shows the moonphase.
 Room temperature:                   Display of the measured temperature in the room (only with RTC or DHT22).
 Room humidity:                      Display of the measured humidity in the room (only with DHT22).
+Outdoor temperature:                Display the temperature for your location from OpenWeather.
+Outdoor humidity:                   Display the humidity for your location from OpenWeather.
 Timer:                              Display of the remaining time if a timer is set.
 LED-Test:                           Moves a horizontal bar across the display.
 Red:                                Set all LEDs to red.
 Green:                              Set all LEDs to green.
 Blue:                               Set all LEDs to blue.
 White:                              Set all LEDs to white.

 *** Settings: ****************************************************************

 Alarm 1:                            Enable (on) or disable (off) alarm 1.
                                     Time for alarm 1.
                                     Weekdays on which alarm 1 is active.
 Alarm 2:                            Enable (on) or disable (off) alarm 2.
                                     Time for alarm 2.
                                     Weekdays on which alarm 2 is active.
 Hourly beep:                        Short beep every full hour.
 Timer:                              Sets the minute timer.
 (0: disabled) Show temperature:                   Enable (on) or disable (off) showing the temperature in time view.
 ABC:                                Enable (on) or disable (off) adaptive brightness control.
                                     Brightness will adjust itself in the range of MIN_BRIGHTNESS and brightness.
 Brightness:                         Brightness of the LEDs in percent.
 The range is MIN_BRIGHTNESS to MAX_BRIGHTNESS.
                                     If ABC is enabled this is the maximum achievable brightness.
 Color:                              Choose one of 25 colors for the LEDs.
 Colorchange:                        Change the color in intervals.
                                     Do not change (off), every 5 minutes (five), every hour (hour), every day (day).
 Transition:                         Choose between fast, move or fade mode transition.
 Timeout:                            Time in seconds to change mode back to time.
 (0: disabled) Night off:                          Set the time the clocks turns itself off at night.
 Day on:                             Set the time the clocks turns itself on at day.
 Show "It is":                       Enable (on) or disable (off) "It is".
 It will be shown every half and full hour anyway.
 Set date/time:                      Date and time of the clock.
 The seconds are set to zero if you press save.

 ******************************************************************************
 Configuration.h - Software settings:
 ******************************************************************************

 #define HOSTNAME                    The name of the clock.
 #define WIFI_SETUP_TIMEOUT          Time in seconds set up the WiFiManager or search for a WLAN.
                                     If no WLAN is connected the clock enters AP mode.
                                     You can control the clock if you connect your phone or tablet to this accesspoint.
                                     On Android you have to tell the phone that it's ok to have no internet.
 #define WIFI_AP_PASS                The password for the AP.
 At least 8 characters.
 Default is "12345678".
 #define OTA_PASS                    Password for "Over the Air" updates.
 Default is "1234".
 #define NTP_SERVER                  NTP server to be queried.
 #define NTP_TIMEOUT                 Milliseconds to wait for NTP server to answer.
 #define WIFI_BEEPS                  Beep 3 times if WIFI is conneced, if not, beep one time on startup.
 #define SHOW_IP                     Show local IP at startup.
 Use this in the browser to access the clocks menue.
 #define NONE_TECHNICAL_ZERO         Displays the zero without the diagonal line.
 #define AUTO_MODECHANGE_TIME        Time in seconds to wait between switching from time to temperature.
 #define FEED_SPEED                  Feed delay in milliseconds.
 120 is a good start.
 #define EVENT_TIME                  Time in seconds to wait between showing events.
 Comment to turn off events.
 #define ALARM_LED_COLOR             Color of the alarm LED.
 If not defined the display color will be used.
                                     The possible colors are:
                                     WHITE, RED, RED_25, RED_50, ORANGE, YELLOW, YELLOW_25, YELLOW_50, GREENYELLOW,
                                     GREEN, GREEN_25, GREEN_50, MINTGREEN, CYAN, CYAN_25, CYAN_50, LIGHTBLUE, BLUE,
                                     BLUE_25, BLUE_50, VIOLET, MAGENTA, MAGENTA_25, MAGENTA_50, PINK.
 #define ABUSE_CORNER_LED_FOR_ALARM  Use the upper right minute LED as alarm LED.
 Only works if ALARM_LED_COLOR is defined.
                                     If no alarm or timer is set the LED is used as expected.
 #define DEDICATION                  Show a text on the clocks webpage.
 #define SELFTEST                    Test LEDs at startup.
 Colors are: white, red, green, blue.
 In this order.
 #define SHOW_MODE_AMPM
 #define SHOW_MODE_SECONDS
 #define SHOW_MODE_WEEKDAY
 #define SHOW_MODE_DATE
 #define SHOW_MODE_MOONPHASE
 #define SHOW_MODE_TEST
 #define APIKEY                      Your OpenWeather API key.
 #define LOCATION                    Your location for OpenWeather.
 #define TIMEZONE_*                  The time zone in which the clock is located.
 Important for the UTC offset and the
                                     summer/winter time change.
 #define FRONTCOVER_*                Frontcover of the clock.
 This also sets the language of the menu and the website.

 ******************************************************************************
 Configuration.h - Hardware settings:
 ******************************************************************************

 #define ESP_LED                     Displays the function using the LED on the ESP.
 It flashes once a second.

 #define ONOFF_BUTTON                Use a hardware on/off-button.
 #define MODE_BUTTON                 Use a hardware mode-button.
 #define TIME_BUTTON                 Use a hardware time-button.
 Debug to serial will not work if defined.

 #define SENSOR_DHT22                Use a DHT22 sensor module (not the plain sensor) for room temperature and humidity.
 #define DHT_TEMPERATURE_OFFSET      Sets how many degrees the measured room temperature (+ or -) should be corrected.
 #define DHT_HUMIDITY_OFFSET         Sets how many degrees the measured room humidity (+ or -) should be corrected.

 #define RTC_BACKUP                  Use an RTC as backup and room temperature.
 #define RTC_TEMPERATURE_OFFSET      Sets how many degrees the measured room temperature (+ or -) should be corrected.

 #define LDR                         Use an LDR for adaptive brightness control (ABC).
 #define LDR_IS_INVERSE              Combined with #define LDR inverses the value of the LDR.
 #define LDR_HYSTERESIS              Brightness control from a deviation in the range from 0 to 1023.
 Default: 40.
                                     If your display is flickering increase this value.
 #define MIN_BRIGHTNESS              Minimum brightness of LEDs ranging from 0 to 255.
 Default: 20.
 #define MAX_BRIGHTNESS              Maximum brightness of LEDs ranging from 0 to 255.
 Default 255.
                                     Your powersupply has to support this brightness.
 #define BRIGHTNESS_SELFTEST         Brightness of the LEDs while in testmode to not overload the powersupply.

 #define BUZZER                      Use a buzzer to make noise for alarmtime and timer.
                                     If not defined all alarmfunctions are disabled.
 #define BUZZTIME_ALARM_1            Maximum time in seconds for alarm 1 to be active when not turned off manually.
 #define BUZZTIME_ALARM_2            Maximum time in seconds for alarm 2 to be active when not turned off manually.
 #define BUZZTIME_TIMER              Maximum time in seconds for the timer alarm to be active when not turned off manually.

 #define IR_REMOTE                   Use an IR remote control.
 #define IR_LETTER_OFF               Turns off the LED behind the IR sensor permanently.
 This improves IR reception.
 #define IR_CODE_*                   Any remote control can be used.
 6 keys are supported.
                                     Press a button on the remote control in front of the clock.
                                     Then write the code displayed in the serial console to the file "Configuration.h".
                                     If you see more than one try the code which is changing from button to button.
                                     DEBUG has to be defined to show you the code.

 #define NEOPIXEL_TYPE               Specifies the NeoPixel driver.
 400kHz, 800kHz, GRB, RGB, GRBW and RGBW.

 #define LED_LAYOUT_HORIZONTAL_1     Horizontal and corner LEDs at the end of the strip.
 (As seen from the front.)

 111                    114                    112
    000 001 002 003 004 005 006 007 008 009 010